 The child says, “That’s not good enough,” and cries until that feeling of upset has faded.
 Then, satisfaction is possible.
 The parent is plenty good enough.

-You’ll need to guide your child through a big cry and see this remarkable transformation for yourself, before you can fully understand how useful “No” can be, and how listening to your child’s tears can bring laughter and closeness to the emotional tenor of the day.
+You’ll need to do a brave experiment with Staylistening to see this kind of remarkable transformation for yourself.
+You will see how useful “No” can be, and how listening to your child’s passionate upset can bring laughter and warm connection to the emotional tenor of the day.
 Your presence has power.
-You need not fear “No.” Simply add “Yes,” and listen.
+Your listening can restore your child’s good judgment.
+You need not fear “No.” Simply add your warmest nonverbal “Yes,” and listen.

 For more on supporting your child as he or she cries and tantrums read: